Daymar College

-Daymar College is a for-profit college based in Nashville, Tennessee, United States.
-Founded in 1963 and operated as Owensboro Business College until 2001, Daymar College offers more than 35 career tracks in 22 different academic programs.
-Daymar College is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
+Daymar College was a for-profit college based in Nashville, Tennessee, United States.
+Founded in 1963 and operated as Owensboro Business College until 2001, Daymar College offered more than 35 career tracks in 22 different academic programs.
+Daymar College was accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).

 History

 Daymar College opened its doors as Owensboro Business College in 1963, with a focus on general business studies.
 In 1970, Daymar College obtained national accreditation from the Accrediting Commission of the Association of Independent Colleges and Schools.

 Brothers Mark and Damien Gabis purchased Owensboro Business College in 1995, and subsequently changed the name to Daymar College in 2001.
 Daymar is a combination of the brother's first names.
 The name change accompanied the opening of locations outside of Owensboro.
 The Louisville campus opened in October 2001.

 In June 1999, Daymar College outgrew its old building and moved into a free-standing, one-story structure.
 Located on 6.4 acre of land in the Heritage Park Development of Owensboro, Kentucky, the facility comprises 17000 sqft of space.

 By 2000, Daymar College was chosen as a Microsoft Authorized Academic Training Program (AATP) member, and became a Prometric Testing Center and a Microsoft Office Specialist test site.

 In 2016, while under investigation by the Kentucky Attorney General for fraud, plagued by declining enrollment, Daymar stopped accepting new student enrollments on two of its campuses, and announced that those campuses will close in 2018.

+In 2018, Daymar College was acquired and became a branch campus of Hussian College.